-Jia Shen^{a,b,1}, De-Hua Lai^{a,b,1}, R. Alan Wilson^c, Yun-Fu Chen^a, Li-Fu Wang^b, Zi-Long Yu^b, Mei-Yu Li^b, Ping He^b, Geoff Hide^d, Xi Sun^b, Ting-Bao Yang^a, Zhong-Dao Wu^{b,2}, Francisco J. Ayala^{e,2}, and Zhao-Rong Lun^{a,b,d,2}
+Jia Shen^{1,2+}, De-Hua Lai1+, R. Alan Wilson3, Yun-Fu Chen1, Li-Fu Wang2, Zi-Long Yu2, Mei-Yu Li2, Ping He2, Geoff Hide4, Xi Sun2, Ting-Bao Yang1, Zhong-Dao Wu^{2}, Francisco J. Ayala^{5}, Zhao-Rong Lun^{1,2,4}

-^aCenter for Parasitic Organisms, State Key Laboratory of Biocontrol, Key Laboratory of Gene Engineering of the Ministry of Education, School of Life Sciences, Sun Yat-Sen University, Guangzhou 510275, People's Republic of China; ^bDepartment of Parasitology, Key Laboratory of Tropical Disease Control of the Ministry of Education, Zhongshan School of Medicine, Sun Yat-Sen University, Guangzhou 510080, People's Republic of China; ^cCentre for Immunology and Infection, Department of Biology, University of York, Heslington, York YO10 5DD, United Kingdom; ^dBiomedical Research Centre, School of Environment and Life Sciences, University of Salford M5 4WT, United Kingdom; and ^eDepartment of Ecology and Evolutionary Biology, Ayala School of Biological Sciences, University of California, Irvine, CA 92697

-Contributed by Francisco J. Ayala, August 4, 2017 (sent for review May 24, 2017; reviewed by Malcolm K. Jones and Chong-Ti Tang)
+1, State Key Laboratory of Biocontrol, School of Life Sciences, Sun Yat-Sen University, Guangzhou 510275, P.R.
+China

+2, Department of Parasitology and Key Laboratory of Tropical Disease Control (SYSU), Ministry of Education, Zhongshan School of Medicine, Sun Yat-Sen University, Guangzhou 510080, P.R.
+China

+3, Centre for Immunology and Infection, Department of Biology, University of York, Heslington, York, YO10 5DD, UK

+4, Ecosystems and Environment Research Centre and Biomedical Research Centre, School of Environment and Life Sciences, University of Salford, UK

+5, Department of Ecology and Evolutionary Biology, Ayala School of Biological Sciences, University of California, Irvine, USA

++These authors contributed equally to this work

+Corresponding authors.

+Abstract

 Human schistosomiasis, caused by Schistosoma species, is a major public health problem affecting more than 700 million people in 78 countries, with over 40 mammalian host reservoir species complicating the transmission ecosystem.
 The primary cause of morbidity is considered to be granulomas induced by fertilized eggs of schistosomes in the liver and intestines.
-Some host species, like rats (Rattus norvegicus), are naturally intolerant to Schistosoma japonicum infection, and do not produce granulomas or pose a threat to transmission, while others, like mice and hamsters, are highly susceptible.
+Some host species like rats (Rattus norvegicus) are naturally intolerant to S. japonicum infection, and do not produce granulomas or pose a threat to transmission, while others like mice and hamsters are highly susceptible.
 The reasons behind these differences are still a mystery.
-Using inducible nitric oxide synthase knockout (iNOS-/-) Sprague-Dawley rats, we found that inherent high expression levels of iNOS in wild-type (WT) rats play an important role in blocking growth, reproductive organ formation, and egg development in S. japonicum, resulting in production of nonfertilized eggs.
-Granuloma formation, induced by fertilized eggs in the liver, was considerably exacerbated in the iNOS-/- rats compared with the WT rats.
-This inhibition by nitric oxide acts by affecting mitochondrial respiration and energy production in the parasite.
-Our work not only elucidates the innate mechanism that blocks the development and production of fertilized eggs in S. japonicum but also offers insights into a better understanding of host-parasite interactions and drug development strategies against schistosomiasis.
+Using inducible nitric oxide synthase knockout (iNOS^{-/-}) Sprague Dawley rats, we found that inherent high expression levels of iNOS in wild type rats play an important role in blocking growth, reproductive organ formation and egg development in S. japonicum resulting in production of non-fertilized eggs.
+Granuloma formation, induced by fertilized eggs in the liver, was considerably exacerbated in the iNOS^{-/-} rats compared to the wild type.
+This inhibition, by NO, acts by affecting mitochondrial respiration and energy production in the parasite.
+Our work not only elucidates the innate mechanism that blocks the development and production of fertilized eggs in S. japonicum, but also offers new insights into a better understanding of host-parasite interactions and novel drug development strategies against schistosomiasis.